codewithayuu/wastewizard/README.md

 ### First Run
 1. Grant camera permission when prompted
+2. Set your username in Settings
-2. Take a photo or select from gallery
+3. Take a photo or select from gallery
-3. Tap "Predict" to analyze the waste material
-4. View classification results and tips
+4. Confirm classification accuracy (Yes/No)
+5. View your progress in Dashboard and History

 ## 📁 Project Structure